DataDog/IntegrationTemplate/Integration/README.md

 **Required**

-The installation section should cover anything that needs to be installed on the agent host.
-For instance, in the Docker installation section you learn about installing the agent into a container.
-If there is nothing to install on the agent host, this section can be left out.
-To be a complete integration, either an installation section or a configuration section must be included.

-### Configuration
-**Required with some exceptions**

-The configuration section should cover anything that you can configure in the Datadog interface or the agent configuration files.
-In almost every case this section should be included since there is almost always something to configure.
-To be a complete integration, either an installation section or a configuration section must be included.
+This section should cover anything that you can configure in the Datadog interface or the agent configuration files.
+Anything that is required to setup the integration should be documented (along with screenshots).

+**Note:** Please avoid linking to an external docs page or PDF file.
+Instead, copy the documentation here so it becomes easier for your users.

 ## Data Collected
 ### Metrics